 If you can't install cold loft insulation because, for example, you're using your loft as a living space, you will need to consider warm loft insulation.

-For a warm roof, you will need to install insulation directly under the roof in the plane of the pitch.
-This will mean your roof space won't become excessively hot in summer or cold in winter, and will reduce heat loss.
 It's not as easy as laying rolls of insulation, but it can still be done as a DIY job if you'd rather not pay an installer.

 Types of warm loft insulation